-By clicking on the camera or microphone icon dropdown, you can select the microphone or camera that you'd like to use for your Vowel meeting.
-However, in some cases – Vowel won't detect a camera or microphone OR the devices could be blocked.
-In these cases, there are a few things you can do to get everything working again!
+In some cases, Vowel won't detect a camera or microphone OR the devices could be blocked.
+When this happens, there are a few things you can do to get everything working again.

 Accidentally block permissions?

 When Vowel first asks permission to access your camera and microphone, you may have chosen "Block" instead of "Allow" by mistake.